 “Every aspiring performer, producer, songwriter, composer and creative entrepreneur searching for success in today’s popular music industry can learn from the genius of Miles,” said Kahn. ”Some of the greatest pop musicians of the last 50 years, from Joni Mitchell to Fela Kuti to D’Angelo, have enriched their music by engaging with the profound musical innovations that Miles helped bring to the fore.”

 The class will begin September 6, 2016, and will take place on Tuesdays through the fall semester.
-For more information on this class and other programming at the Clive Davis Institute of Recorded Music at the NYU Tisch School of the Arts, visit here.
+For more information on this class and other programming at the Clive Davis Institute of Recorded Music at the NYU Tisch School of the Arts, visit the institute's web site.

 Robert Glasper brings to NYU Tisch an innovative and eclectic musical style and has worked with a wide variety of musicians including Mos Def, Q-Tip, Kanye West, Meshell Ndegeocello, J Dilla, Jay-Z, Talib Kweli, Slum Village, Questlove, and Maxwell.
 A Houston native, Glasper had a strong musical influence in his mother who played piano and sang gospel music in church as well as in jazz and blues clubs.
 After moving to New York City, Glasper began performing with Christian McBride, Kenny Garrett, Terence Blanchard, and Roy Hargrove.
 After releasing his debut album Mood in 2003 Glasper signed to Blue Note Records.
 Two acclaimed acoustic albums followed—Canvas (2005) and In My Element (2007)— and in 2009 he released Double-Booked, which juxtaposed his acoustic Trio and hip hop-infused Experiment band.
 Glasper’s 2012 breakout Black Radio won Best R&B Album at the 2013 Grammy Awards, which was followed by Black Radio 2 (2013), another genre-defying effort that took the Black Radio blueprint and built to even greater heights, winning Glasper a second Grammy Award for Best Traditional R&B Performance.
 In 2015, Glasper reunited his original acoustic trio for the album Covered (The Robert Glasper Trio recorded live at Capitol Studios), which is Grammy-nominated for Best Jazz Instrumental Album.
 Glasper composed the original music for the Miles Davis film Miles Ahead, directed by and starring Don Cheadle.
 He is an official Steinway Artist.